Coffee High School (Georgia): Music

-Band accomplishments under the direction of Steve Myers:
+Band accomplishments under the direction of Steve Myers include:

 2004-2005: Performed at an exhibition performance at Valdosta State University and received Superior and Excellent ratings at the GMEA Concert Band Festival.

 2005-2006: Superior and excellent ratings at GMEA concert band festivals.

 2006-2007: Received Superior and Excellent ratings at the Chiefland Invitational Marching Band Competition, winning 2nd place in Class AA and 3rd place overall in the competition.
 They received Superior ratings at the GMEA Concert Band Festival.
 That spring they received Superior rating for Jazz Ensemble on the Music Festivals Bahamas Cruise Competition, and also received awards for outstanding saxophone and rhythm sections.
 Overall, the Jazz Band was named "Grand Champion" of all combined cruise competitions later on.

-2007-2008: Exhibition performance at Valdosta State University football game.
+2007-2008: Exhibition performance at a Valdosta State University football game.
 Received Superior and Excellent ratings at the West Port Marching Band Competition in Florida.
 At the marching competition, they received best class in woodwinds, brass, auxiliary, and percussion.
 They received first place in Class AA, fifth place overall.
 They received Excellent ratings at GMEA concert band festival.

 2008-2009: Superior ratings at GMEA concert band festivals.

-2009-2010: Hosted Marching Band Festival at Dan Jardine Stadium and received an overall Superior.
+2009-2010: Hosted a marching band festival at Dan Jardine Stadium and received an overall "superior" rating.

-2010-2011: Marching Band Festival at Bear Stadium in Pierce County and received All Superior.
+2010-2011: Participated in a marching band festival at Bear Stadium in Pierce County and received an "all superior" rating.
 Fourth Overall.

 Jazz Band

 The sound of the group varies from soulful jazz to contemporary standards.
-The Jazz Band is under the Direction of Steve Myers.
+The Jazz Band is under the direction of Steve Myers.

-Spring 2010:The Jazz Band performed in Orlando.
-Together the CHS Show Choir, Concert Choir and Jazz Band all received Superior ratings at Festival, garnering them the Sweepstakes Trophy.
+Spring 2010: The Jazz Band performed in Orlando.
+Together the CHS Show Choir, Concert Choir, and Jazz Band all received "superior" ratings at a festival, garnering them the "Sweepstakes Trophy".